sw478/qSim/design_doc.md

     * When calling add_gate(), there is an option to print the full matrix used
 * Miscellaneous
     * Sims can be named
-    * Sims will have an option "for_testing", when set during testing, will cause print_*() call to not print and instead just return values

 ## Testing